mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 5. The final step with storage, is to **Enable Storage Spaces Direct**, so click **Enable**.
 This will take a few moments.

+> [!NOTE]
+> if the Enablement fails, give it some seconds and retry again, S2D is being provisioned in the background and takes some time.

 ![Storage Spaces Direct enabled in the Create Cluster wizard](/media/wac_s2d_enabled_ga.png "Storage Spaces Direct enabled in the Create Cluster wizard")

 6. With Storage Spaces Direct enabled, click **Next:SDN**